Federal minority governments in Canada: Pierre Trudeau

-In the 1972 election, the Liberals under Pierre Trudeau won only two seats more than the Tories.
+In the 1972 election, the Liberals under Trudeau won only two seats more than the Tories.
 It was the second election for Trudeau as party leader.
 However, even though the Liberals entered the election strong in the polls, the Trudeaumania buzz had all but ended, and the party was further damaged by a weak economy.
 With few issues to campaign on and one of the weakest campaigns in Canadian history, they were again forced to rely on the NDP to remain in power.
 In this instance, the NDP demanded the creation of Petro-Canada among other things to support the Liberals.
 The government fell on May 8, 1974, on a sub-amendment to the budget (thus a question of confidence).
 The Trudeau Liberals won a large majority government in the resulting 1974 federal election.